kawaiiDango/pano-scrobbler/faq.md

 ### The app is scrobbling non music videos from YouTube

 Unfortunately there is no way to detect whether a video is a music video, from just the video title and the channel name, reported to the OS media controls.
+Use the dedicated YouTube Music app for music instead.
 You may block certain channels from scrobbling or turn off YouTube scrobbling entirely, from settings.

 ### I cannot edit scrobbles older than 14 days